During Coronavirus (Covid - 19)

 Covid-19 Health Offer

 During the restrictions of Covid 19, the Local Authority are working with the NHS Kernow Clinical Commissioning Group (CCG) to ensure that referrals and screening for children and young people continue to take place.
 Services are continuing to offer consultations by video or telephone wherever possible; but where necessary via face-to-face consultations.
 This is to ensure safety and minimise the spread of Covid-19.
 This may be subject to change if further lockdown measures occur.
+Please visit the Specialist Health Services area of the website for more information.

 Useful contact details for Services: